notrab/gatsby-source-chec-example/README.md

 Next create the file `gatsby-config.js`.

-We'll first import the `dotenv` package at the top.
+We'll first import the `dotenv` package at the top. `dotenv` is a dependency of Gatsby itself, so there's no need to install it here.

 ```js
 require("dotenv").config();